 These days, holiday shopping events aren’t just for the big departments stores.
 On the contrary, small businesses all across the country are joining in on the fun and excitement.
-Not only are shops signing up to participate in Small Business Saturday, during which holiday shoppers pay a visit to their favourite local stores, but companies of all sizes are also developing and optimising marketing strategies to boost holiday sales figures.
+Not only are shops signing up to participate in Small Business Saturday, during which holiday shoppers patronize their favorite local stores, but companies of all sizes are also developing and optimizing strategies to boost holiday sales figures.

 Here are some essential marketing strategies to help small businesses win big at this time of year.

 Optimize Your Website

 To ensure a successful holiday sales season, you should spend time optimizing your website.
 While more consumers than ever before are shopping online, users won’t linger long on a site that is slow or cannot be easily navigated.
 Slow loading times are one of the top reasons that consumers abandon sites, in addition to experiencing problems finding what they need.

 Additionally, devote time to making your e-commerce site mobile-friendly.
 Not only do many shoppers purchase goods from their smartphones or tablets, but businesses can also use mobile location services to offer customers regionally-appropriate discounts and deals.